A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Methods

-we can expand (\ref{eq:ELBO_general}) to obtain the sequential ELBO (sELBO) as follows:
+Based on the ancestral factorization above, we can then expand (\ref{eq:ELBO_general}) to obtain a sequential ELBO (sELBO) as follows:

-where $\mathbf{X}_{\leq t}$ and $\mathbf{X}_{< t}$ denote the partial sequences up to the $t^{\text{th}}$ and $({t-1})^{\text{th}}$ time samples, respectively. $\mathcal{D}^\mathrm{KL}$ denotes the (positive-valued) Kullback–Leibler divergence (KLD).
-The conditional probabilities of (\ref{eq:sELBO_general}) encapsulate the underlying causal structure and temporal coherence of the dynamic brain networks.
-This sELBO forms the basis of our proposed DSVB framework.
+where $\mathbf{X}_{\leq t}$ and $\mathbf{X}_{< t}$ denote the partial sequences up to the $t^{\text{th}}$ and $({t-1})^{\text{th}}$ time samples, respectively. $\mathcal{D}^\mathrm{KL}$ denotes the (positive-valued) Kullback–Leibler divergence (KLD), which measures the statistical discrepancy of the encoder from the prior.
+The conditional probabilities of (\ref{eq:sELBO_general}) encapsulate the underlying topological structure and temporal coherence of the dynamic brain networks.
+This sELBO (\ref{eq:sELBO_general}) then forms the basis of our proposed DSVB framework.